 How much do gutters cost?
-Depends on the material

-For most homeowners, the cost of new gutters won’t break the bank, so it’s often worth investing in more durable materials—even if they cost a bit more.
+For most homeowners, the cost of new gutters won’t break the bank, so it’s often worth investing in more durable materials — even if they cost a bit more.
 And remember that gutters don’t function on their own.
 You’ll also need to purchase material for your downspouts.
 The most common materials for gutters and downspouts are: